 While we love a novel, there's nothing quite like getting stuck into a candid celebrity memoir that reveals the real person behind the persona.
 From tragic childhood stories to turbulent relationships and their journeys to success, they're sometimes funny, often relatable, and almost always inspire us in some way.

-Whether you're interested in the lives of royals like Prince Harry, British TV stars like Holly Willoughby or A-list celebrities like Reese Witherspoon and Paris Hilton, we've found something for everyone.
-Here are 24 of the best celebrity memoirs that deserve a place on your bookshelf...
+Whether you're interested in the lives of royals like Prince Harry, US celebrities like Reese Witherspoon and Paris Hilton, or British TV stars like Holly Willoughby, we've found something for everyone.
+Here are 23 of the best celebrity memoirs that deserve a place on your bookshelf...